ANDROComputationalSolutions/emane-core-ub14/README.md

 ../scripts/olsrlinkview.py

 From there, an Xforwarded window should pop up with nodes 1 and 2 active.
-GPS takes 30 seconds to start showing psuedo locations on the right.
+GPS takes 30 seconds to start showing pseudo locations on the right.
 In the left window, the nodes are all placed in the top left, these can be dragged around on the screen to see their current connections.
 If all these work, then all of emane should be working and you can continue with the tutorial.
 Once done, shut down the demo by stopping the gui and entering